ArizaData/Funnel-analysis-E-commerce-/README.md

 ### Recommendations:

-Based on the insights, the foloowing recommendations have been provided:
+Based on the insights, the following recommendations have been provided:

 * With only 47% of users converting from cart to purchase, the checkout stage shows the largest revenue leakage. **Simplifying the checkout process and implementing abandoned cart reminders or limited-time incentives could increase conversions and overall revenue.**

 * Repeat buyers are only 18% of purchasers but contribute around 32% of revenue, highlighting high retention value. **Implementing loyalty programs or rewards, leveraging personalized product recommendations, and offering targeted promotions for replenishable items can strengthen engagement and long-term loyalty,** further increasing recurring revenue.